dps923/winter2020/notes/xcode-deploy.md

 In Xcode, open an app/project that will be deployed to the device.
 In the project navigator, select the project's settings file, which will display in the editor area.
 There, select the "TARGET" item.

 Notice the typical settings, similar to those in the image below:
-* In the "Identity" area, the app has a valid bundle identifier, in the right format
+* In the "Identity" area, the app has a valid and unique bundle identifier, in the right format
 * In the "Signing" area, the "Team" item is currently set to "None"
 * The "Status" item shows an error condition